openstack-archive/tripleo-image-elements/elements/os-svc-install/README.md

 Given a git repo url, pip-install the repo and all of its python dependencies into a virtualenv under /opt/stack/venvs.

 ## os-svc-daemon
 Given a system service command line and run-as user, generate and install system service start script.
+See output of `os-svc-daemon -h` for online help.

 ## example usage